A Living Sacrifice for the Greatest Joy

 And on that day they offered great sacrifices, rejoicing because God had given them great joy.
 The women and children also rejoiced.
 The sound of rejoicing in Jerusalem could be heard far away.
 Nehemiah 12:43

 The people under Nehemiah were given the gift of security from the Lord.
-They gave of the their resources to make God renown in all the earth.
-The amount of sacrifice was small compared to their great joy.
+They gave of their resources to make God renown in all the earth.
+Their sacrifice was small compared to their great joy.

-Make your joy overflowing by seeing how the Lord can use you to make a difference among the nations.
+It will be a thrill on this side of glory to see how the Lord can use you to make a difference among the nations.
 How?
-Engage in the next steps at missionnext.org at your pace.
+Engage in your next steps at missionnext.org – move at your own pace.
 Now is a good time to start.